 You create geodatabases and perform other administrative tasks for database servers through the Database Servers node in the Catalog window or ArcCatalog.
-Performing the administration of the database server and its geodatabases through ArcGIS Desktop means there is no extra software or database administration expertise required for you to create and use these types of geodatabases.
+Performing the administration of the database server and its geodatabases through ArcGIS for Desktop means there is no extra software or database administration expertise required for you to create and use these types of geodatabases.

-With ArcGIS Server Workgroup, you can set up a database server and create geodatabases from within ArcGIS Desktop that can be accessed by up to 10 users at a time, all of whom can be editing concurrently.
-When using the database servers licensed through ArcGIS Server Workgroup, you can also connect to the geodatabases using web applications, for which there is no connection limit.
+With ArcGIS for Server Workgroup, you can set up a database server and create geodatabases from within ArcGIS for Desktop that can be accessed by up to 10 users at a time, all of whom can be editing concurrently.
+When using the database servers licensed through ArcGIS for Server Workgroup, you can also connect to the geodatabases using web applications, for which there is no connection limit.

 The following table presents a summary of functionality available in geodatabases created on database servers:

 Type of client-to-database connection

 Support for user-defined views

 Support for SQL Server spatial types